jacobbuck/backbone.mq/README.md

 Compatibility
 -------------

 If Backbone and Underscore works in your browser, then this should work too.
-Backbone.MQ does require `matchMedia` to work, so you might need a [polyfill](https://github.com/paulirish/matchMedia.js/) for older browsers.
+Backbone.MQ does require `matchMedia` to work properly, so you might need a [polyfill](https://github.com/paulirish/matchMedia.js/) for older browsers.

 AMD and CommonJS
 ----------------